Mission of Title I/MTSS (Multi-Tier Systems of Support)

 - The criterion for eligibility is to be performing below grade level expectations in reading and/or mathematics as determined by local and national assessments such as FASTBridge.

-- Teachers monitor the progress of students and refer students who meet this criterion.
+- Teachers monitor the progress of students and refer students to our MTSS (Multi-Tiered System of Supports) Teams who meet this criterion.

 What kind of assistance is given to students receiving Title I services?